 How often do you shower?

 In the U.S., many of us consider daily showers a ritual that goes hand in hand with waking up in the morning.
 It’s right up there with finding a source of precious caffeine to get you through the day.
-Showering in the morning has become so routine for me that I’ve even sleepwalked my way into the shower before I realize I’m in there…
+Showering in the morning has become so routine for me that I’ve even sleepwalked my way into the shower before I realized I’m in there…

 But I’m not alone.
 The fact that two-thirds of Americans shower on a daily basis means this is something most of us just do, sometimes without even questioning.